Story Highlights• Five defendants photographed by police on camping trip in 2004, officer says

 • One defendant stopped at Heathrow in 2004 traveling to Pakistan, police say

 • Six men are on trial over four botched bomb attacks on transport network

 • Attack came 14 days after July 7, 2005 bombings, which killed 52 commuters

 Adjust font size:

-Four of the six had succeeded in triggering detonators, but the main charges failed to explode.
+Four of the six would-be bombers succeeded in triggering detonators, but the main charges failed to explode.

-The targets -- three underground trains and a bus -- mirrored those in the deadly attacks by four young British Muslims who blew themselves up in London two weeks earlier, on July 7, 2005.
+The targets -- three Tube trains and a bus -- mirrored those in the deadly attacks by four young British Muslims on July 7, 2005.

 The failed second set of attacks caused panic and triggered a huge manhunt.